Guides

 How Abstract API Handles Email Validation in Angular Reactive Forms

-Abstract API addresses the core weaknesses of traditional methods with a comprehensive, real-time validation service through a simple API call.
+Abstract API addresses the core weaknesses of traditional methods through a comprehensive, real-time validation call that replaces limited, pattern-based checks.

-• A single HTTPS GET request returns a deliverability classification, a quality score, typo autocorrection, and multiple boolean flags, which removes the need for open ports or custom lists.
+• A single HTTPS request returns a full deliverability analysis, a quality score, and multiple boolean flags for details like disposable or role-based addresses.
+This process completes in about 50 milliseconds without open ports or custom lists.

-• Its pure JSON response integrates into an AsyncValidator, and the error object can carry the full API payload to give the UI granular feedback.
+• Its pure JSON response integrates easily into an AsyncValidator.
+The error object can hold the full API payload, which allows for granular feedback in the user interface.

-• A constant API surface works identically in the front-end and back-end, which eliminates divergent validation paths.
+• A consistent API surface works the same on both the front-end and back-end, which eliminates separate validation paths.

 • Sign up at Abstract and generate an Email Validation API key.

-• Install @angular/common for HttpClient via npm if the project does not already include it.
+• Execute npm install @angular/common@latest if your project does not already possess it.

-• Add HttpClientModule to the imports array in your AppModule.
+• Add HttpClientModule to the imports array of your AppModule.

-• Create an EmailValidationService to send a GET request to the API with your key and the email address.
+• Create an EmailValidationService that performs a GET request to the Abstract API endpoint with your api_key and the email as query parameters.

 @Injectable({providedIn:'root'})